A Child's First Dental Visit Fact Sheet

 Here are some tips to protect your children's teeth:

 Before teeth erupt, clean gums with a clean, damp cloth.

-Brush teeth with a small, soft-bristled toothbrush.
-Introduce a pea-sized dab of fluoridated toothpaste after 2 years of age, once the child is old enough to spit out the toothpaste after brushing.
+Start brushing with a small, soft-bristled toothbrush and a very small amount of toothpaste, about the size of a grain of rice, when your child's first tooth appears.
+Use a pea-sized dab of fluoridated toothpaste after 3 years of age, once the child is old enough to spit out the toothpaste after brushing.

 Limit the time your child has a bottle.
 Your child should empty a bottle in 5 to 6 minutes or less.

-Help your child brush his or her own teeth until 6 years of age.
-Allow the child to watch you brush, and follow the same brushing pattern to minimize missed spots.
+Help your child brush his or her own teeth until 7 to 8 years of age.
+Allow the child to watch you brush, and follow the same brushing pattern to reduce missed spots.

-Avoid foods and treats that increase tooth decay: hard or sticky candies, fruit leather, and sweetened drinks and juice.
-Offer fruit rather than juice; the fiber in fruit tends to scrape the teeth clean, whereas juice just exposes the teeth to sugar.
+Avoid foods and treats that increase tooth decay like hard or sticky candies, fruit leather, and sweetened drinks and juice.
+Offer fruit rather than juice.
+The fiber in fruit tends to scrape the teeth clean, while juice just exposes the teeth to sugar.